Main Content

 Mammogram

 A mammogram is an x-ray of the breast that looks for growths (tumours) or changes in your breast tissue.
-It can find cancer early, before you have symptoms and when it’s easier to treat.
+It can find cancer or cysts early, before you have symptoms and when they're easier to treat.
 The pictures taken during a mammogram can also find tumours that you and your doctor can’t feel.
-If the mammogram finds an abnormal area or change in your breast, you may need another type of mammogram or other imaging tests to help make a diagnosis.
+If the mammogram finds an abnormal area or changes in your breast, you may need another type of mammogram or other imaging tests to help make a diagnosis.

-For more information on mammogram, choose a link below:
+For more information on mammograms, choose a link below:

-Review the mammogram patient instructions to learn how to prepare for a general mammogram.
-Instructions may vary depending on the type of mammogram you are having.
-The instructions below explain how to get ready for specific types of mammogram so it can be done safely and correctly.
-Please read the instructions for your specific mammogram and follow them before your appointment.
+Review the mammogram patient instructions to learn how to get ready for a general mammogram.
+Instructions may vary depending on the type of mammogram you’re having.
+The instructions below explain how to get ready for your specific type of mammogram so it can be done safely and correctly.

 Go to Top